gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 ### JSON and XSRF <a id="json-xsrf"></a>

 So far we've seen the one-two punch from XSS and XSRF.
 Sadly, there's _still_ more.
-These days, JSON (JavaScript Object Notation) is the new hotness -- and indeed, it's very hot.
+These days, JSON (JavaScript Object Notation) is the new hotness &mdash; and indeed, it's very hot.
 It's a clever, even elegant, technique.
 It also performs well, since it uses low-level (meaning: fast) browser support to handle parsing.
 It's also easy to program to, since the result is a JavaScript object, meaning you get object serialization almost for free.
 Unfortunately, with this powerful technique comes very substantial risks to your code; if you choose to use JSON with your GWT application, it's important to understand those risks.

 At this point, you'll need to understand JSON; check out the [json.org](http://json.org) site if you aren't familiar with it yet.
 A cousin of JSON is "JSON with Padding" or JSONP, so you'll also want to be familiar with that.
 Here's the earliest discussion of JSONP that we could find: [Remote JSON - JSONP](http://bob.pythonmac.org/archives/2005/12/05/remote-json-jsonp/).